 West Simsbury, CT (PRWEB) May 3, 2007

 The Web Marketing Association announces the call for entries for its 11th annual international WebAward Competition for Web site development at Web Award Web site.
-The WebAwards is the standards-defining competition that sets benchmarks for 96 industries, including education web sites, based on the seven criteria of a successful Web site.
-The deadline for education web sites to enter to be judged is May 31, 2007.
+The WebAwards is the standards-defining competition that sets benchmarks for 96 industries, including professional services web sites, based on the seven criteria of a successful Web site.
+The deadline for professional services web sites to enter to be judged is May 31, 2007.

-"The education industry is very competitive when it comes to Web development and companies can benefit from the independent evaluation of their online efforts," said William Rice, President of the Web Marketing Association.
-"Education web sites tend to have a smaller budget than other industries in the competition.
-Because of this, many are unable to implement some of the features, such as Flash technologies, that could help them get higher scores."
+"The professional services industry is very competitive when it comes to Web development and companies can benefit from the independent evaluation of their online efforts," said William Rice, President of the Web Marketing Association.
+"Professional services web sites cover a variety of topics.
+Overall, these sites are generally easy to use but lack in adapting to new technology."

 Web sites are judged on seven criteria including design, innovation, content, technology, interactivity, copy writing and ease of use.
 Each WebAward entry is judged against other entries in its industry category and then against an overall standard of excellence.

 All entrants benefit from receiving valuable feedback in terms of their specific scores compared against the average scores for their industry.
 They also may receive specific comments from the WebAward's professional judging panel on their Web site development efforts.

 Winners of a WebAward in the professional services category will also receive: